giridharmb/Golang-README/README.md

 #### [RabbitMQ Producer And Consumer](#rabbitmq-producer-and-consumer)

-> FYI : Run Both Producer And Consumer At The Same Time
+- FYI : Run Both Producer And Consumer Programs At The Same Time
-> Producer -> Will Publish Messages
+- Producer -> Will Publish Messages
-> Consumer -> Will Consume Messages
+- Consumer -> Will Consume Messages
-> Producer Will Exit Atfer 20 Seconds
+- Producer Will Exit Atfer 20 Seconds

-*Producer*
+*Producer* (`main.go`)

 ```golang
 package main